petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 ![The test is running, though you can view the current results.](a-b-testing/images/06.png)

-When a test is running, you can terminate it by selecting *Terminate Test* from the Summary bar.
+When a test is running, you can terminate it by selecting *Terminate Test* from the summary bar.

 ![Click on Terminate Test to end a running test.](a-b-testing/images/07.png)